-- A. The purposes of teacher evaluation are the continuing improvement of a teacher's performance in rendering services to the school system and a vehicle by which personnel decisions shall be made.
-Both teachers and evaluators must keep these goals in mind if the evaluation process is to be carried out in a spirit of professional growth. - 1.
-All observations of the work performance of any member of Unit A will be conducted openly and with full knowledge of the teacher.
-The School Committee will observe the provisions of G. L. C. 71, Section 42C regarding teachers' personnel folders. - 2.
+A. The purposes of educator evaluation are the continuing improvement of an educator's performance in rendering services to the school system and a vehicle by which personnel decisions shall be made.
+Both educators and evaluators must keep these goals in mind if the evaluation process is to be carried out in a spirit of professional growth.

+- 1. All observations of the work performance of any member of Unit A will be conducted openly and with full knowledge of the educator.
+The School Committee will observe the provisions of G. L. C. 71, Section 42C regarding educators' personnel folders. - 2.
 Any complaints of a serious nature regarding any member of Unit A made to any member of the Administration or School Committee by any parent, student, or other person will be promptly called to the attention of the person. - 3.
-Each member of Unit A who is subject to a formal evaluation shall affix his or her signature to the evaluation and may add any comment he or she so desires.
-Said signature on the evaluation does not indicate approval of the evaluation, but merely indicates that the evaluation has been seen. - 4.
-There shall be only one official personnel folder for each member of Unit A in the Superintendent's office. - 5.
+Each member of Unit A who is subject to a formal evaluation shall affix the educator's signature to the evaluation and may add any comment the educator so desires.
+Said signature on the evaluation does not indicate approval of the evaluation, but merely indicates that the evaluation has been seen.

+- 4. There shall be only one official personnel folder for each member of Unit A in the Superintendent's office. - 5.
 Should any material derogatory to a currently employed member's conduct, service, or personality be placed in the member's personnel folder, that the member involved will be given an opportunity to review same.
-If the member chooses to do so, he or she may submit any statement concerning the same if he
+If the member chooses to do so, the member may submit any statement concerning the same if the member so desires and said statement shall be filed with the alleged derogatory material in the member's personnel folder.

-- or she so desires and said statement shall be filed with the alleged derogatory material in the member's personnel folder. - B. No teacher will be disciplined, deprived of any rights or benefits or denied any professional advantages without just cause; provided that nothing in this section will be applicable to cases involving dismissal or non-renewal of contracts. - C. The parties agree to follow the procedures and timelines outlined in the Arlington Educator Effective Development System for the purpose of evaluation, which is incorporated by reference herein.
+B. No educator will be disciplined, deprived of any rights or benefits or denied any professional advantages without just cause; provided that nothing in this section will be applicable to cases involving dismissal or non-renewal of contracts.

+C. The parties agree to follow the procedures and timelines outlined in the Arlington Educator Effective Development System for the purpose of evaluation, which is incorporated by reference herein.